-Complete Part II if any of the following apply.
+Complete Part II if any of the following

-- You had an amount on your 2005 Form 8915, line 17, and you did not check the box on that line. - You had an amount on your 2006 Form 8915, line 26, and you did not check the box on that line. - You made a repayment of a qualified hurricane distribution.
+- apply.
+You had an amount on your 2006 Form You had an amount on your 2006 Form box on that line. - You made a repayment of a qualified hurricane distribution.

-Line 16
+Line 12